tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-If the ClientEncryptedSNI.record_digest value does not match the cryptographic hash of any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection, with the following
+If the ClientEncryptedSNI.record_digest value does not match the cryptographic hash of any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection, with the following added
 behavior:

 - It MUST include the "encrypted_server_name" extension in